-In Broadband’s Corner: Broadband Internet typically offers decent bandwidth, but each type has its limitations.
-DSL connections are distance-sensitive, so the further away you are from a switching station, the slower the connection will be.
-In cable connections, bandwidth is shared with other customers, potentially including residential customers, which means the connection can be significantly slower if more users are using it at the same time.
-Satellite bandwidth can vary depending on the line of site to the orbiting satellite.
+Broadband Internet typically offers decent bandwidth, but each type has its limitations.
+DSL connections are distance-sensitive, so the further away you are from the service provider’s switching station, the slower the connection will be.
+In cable connections, bandwidth is shared with other customers, potentially including residential customers.
+This means the connection can be significantly slower if more people are using it at the same time.
+DSL and cable internet is asymmetrical, so upload speeds are much slower than download speeds.

-In Fiber’s Corner: Fiber has greater bandwidth than any of the other broadband options (remember “speed of light”).
+Fiber has greater bandwidth than any of the other broadband options (remember “speed of light”).
 Also, fiber has much longer transmission distances than in copper cable, with copper cable losing over 90% of signal strength over 100 meters while fiber loses about 3%.
 Fiber connections are delivered on a dedicated line, which means that the circuit is provisioned specifically for each customer rather than being shared.
 Unlike DSL and cable internet, fiber is usually offered with symmetrical service, which means download and upload speeds are the same.

-Winner - Fiber: Fiber is the clear winner when it comes to bandwidth and speed.
+Between broadband and fiber, fiber is the clear winner when it comes to bandwidth and speed.
 Not only is it inherently faster based on its technology, but it is unaffected by factors that can affect bandwidth in other types of broadband.

-In Broadband’s Corner: As previously mentioned, DSL and cable connections use electricity over copper wire to send data, making it vulnerable to interference from nearby power lines or high-voltage equipment.
-Satellite service can be disrupted in extreme weather conditions
+Broadband is considered to be fairly reliable.
+However, as previously mentioned, DSL and cable connections use electricity over copper wire to send data, making it vulnerable to interference from nearby power lines or high-voltage equipment.
+Internet service can also be disrupted in extreme weather conditions, such as thunderstorms.

-In Fiber’s Corner: Since fiber cables are made of glass, they are not susceptible to electrical interference and have much less chance of going down during a power outage.
-Also, fiber can withstand more temperature fluctuations and can be submerged in water, making it virtually weather-proof.
+Since fiber cables are made of glass, they are not susceptible to electrical interference and have a much lower chance of going down during a power outage.
+Also, fiber can withstand more extreme temperature fluctuations and can be submerged in water, making it virtually weather-proof.

 DSL or cable internet is much cheaper than fiber, as it utilizes existing telephone or cable TV technology and infrastructure.
-Satellite may have high installation costs, but once installed the monthly charges are comparable to DSL and cable.

-In Fiber’s Corner: Fiber circuits tend to be more expensive, since they are provisioned specifically for each customer.
-Also, installation fees for fiber can be higher as the ISP would need to actually run the dedicated line to your building (keep in mind this means installation can take longer as well).
+Fiber circuits tend to be more expensive since they are provisioned specifically for each customer.
+Also, installation fees for fiber can be higher as the ISP would need to run the dedicated line to the customer’s building (keep in mind this means installation can take longer as well).
 On its face, fiber is more expensive than broadband when comparing monthly Internet service costs.
 However, because of fiber’s speed and reliability, a business would be able to work faster and get more done.
 This would result in lower personnel expenses and increased revenue.